 What Are Smoking Chunks?

 Smoking chunks are similar to smoking chips.
-The only real difference is that smoking chips are smaller and thinner, resulting in a shorter burn time.
-You can use either type in your smoker or grill, but smoking chunks offer the longest burn time.
+The primary difference is that smoking chips are smaller and thinner, resulting in a much shorter burn time.
+You can use either type in your smoker or grill, but smoking chunks offer a superior experience to smoking chips.
 And with a longer burn time, they’ll release more flavorful smoke to help you cook delicious food.

-Why Some Pitmasters Soak Their Smoking Chunks Before Using Them
+Why Some People Soak Their Smoking Chunks Before Using Them

 Soaking smoking chunks is a relatively simple process that consists of the following steps: